Web3-Pi/Ethereum-On-Raspberry-Pi/README.md

 Additionally, this project is supposed to:

-- Allow node customization (multidevice support with custom networking setup)
-- Simplify building clusters of Ethereum nodes deployed on multiple Raspberry Pi-based devices

-### Ethereum on ARM

-This project is based on the project [Ethereum on ARM](https://github.com/EOA-Blockchain-Labs/ethereumonarm) and, more specifically, on [EOA image for Raspberry Pi](https://ethereumonarm-my.sharepoint.com/:u:/p/dlosada/Ec_VmUvr80VFjf3RYSU-NzkBmj2JOteDECj8Bibde929Gw?download=1).
-The provided images are designed to make the configuration of a node as easy as possible; from the [Ethereum on ARM](https://github.com/EOA-Blockchain-Labs/ethereumonarm):

 > **The image takes care of all the necessary steps to run a node, from setting up the environment and formatting the disk to installing, managing, and running the Execution and Consensus clients.**